 I’ve got a good number of knives and most sit unused in a drawer.
 The knife that I use every single day, and couldn’t manage without is the Victorinox 10 Inch Rosewood Chef’s Knife.
 It also comes in 8″ and 12″ (the 12″ being recommended for people with large hands).
 I like the weight, the balance and the comfortable wooden handle.
 Victorinox has been making kitchen knives since 1884 and the lower price point is a pleasant bonus.

-Soups, stews, stocks, sauteeing, baking, etc. We use a cast iron dutch oven for almost everything, and, if push came to shove, we’d probably keep it over even our cast iron pan.
+Soups, stews, stocks, sauteeing, baking, etc. we use an enameled cast iron dutch oven for almost everything, and, if push came to shove, we’d probably keep it over even our cast iron pan.
 I’ve got a few different brands of Dutch ovens and I really do suggest saving up and buying a Le Creuset.
 If you want a pot that’s durable, and going to stand up to many years of use, they’ve mastered it.

 I have a Henckels Dutch oven and a Cusinart and I am not happy with either.
-The enamel is chipping and wearing down and they are only a few years old whereas our Le Crueset pots are 7+ years old and have travelled across Canada twice.
+The enamel is chipping and wearing down and they are only a few years old whereas our Le Crueset pots are 7+ years old and have been used over open fires, dropped, and used quite roughly for years.
+I find it so frustrating when products like this don’t last.
+Certain items should last you forever.
+If you are looking for something that will stand the test of time, do your homework before making the investment.

 I’ve noticed that Le Crueset pots will go on sale now and again so keep your eyes peeled and you are sure to get a bargain.
-I actually bought ours using Aeroplan travel miles way back when we got them!
+I actually bought our original set using Aeroplan travel miles way back when we got them!

 We quite like the American made Lodge cast iron pans, they’ve been really reliable.
 I do favor my older vintage cast iron because it tends to be lighter and smoother but even so, you can’t go wrong with a lodge pan.